Best practices to secure your tailnet

 Assign user roles for managing Tailscale as appropriate, based on job function and for separation of duties.
 Tailscale provides multiple user roles that restrict who can modify your tailnet’s configurations.
 These allow for separation of duties between admins who can modify users and devices, such as IT administrators, and those who can modify network configurations, such as the networking team.

-Assign the roles of Admin, Network admin, IT admin, Billing admin, and Auditor in the users tab of the admin console.
+Assign the roles of Admin, Network admin, IT admin, Billing admin, and Auditor in the Users page of the admin console.

 Require devices to be approved before they join your network.
 You can require that new devices be manually reviewed and approved by an Admin before they can join the network.
 This can be used to ensure only trusted devices, such as workplace-managed laptops and phones, can access a network.